rosano/joybox/os-app/open-guide/text.en.md

 Clear the inbox by pressing *JBXPlayClearInboxButtonText*.

-Add an inbox item to your collection by pressing *JBXPlayDetailToolbarQueueButtonText*.
+Add an inbox item to your collection by pressing the *JBXPlayDetailToolbarQueueButtonText* button.

 # API Parameters